 How are Cultural Resource professionals at state Departments of Transportation (DOTs) handling COVID-19?
 We conducted a survey to find out.
 As we were talking to different DOTs, we heard lots of interesting trends and information, so we wanted to compile and share information from multiple DOTs in order to start a dialogue.
 Overall, 31 states and the Federal Highway Administration (FHWA) responded.

 We asked open-ended questions to encourage respondents to share as much information as possible.
-The survey questions can be found here.

 Members of our Cultural Resource team presented the findings from this survey at the mid-year TRB AME60 (formerly ADC50) Cultural Resources committee meeting in July.
 We plan to do a follow-up survey in the future to gauge how things have evolved in the Fall and Spring.
 Below are the results and key take-aways.